Driving distractions and how to avoid them

 - Eating and drinking.
-Your steaming cup of coffee spills or ingredients slip out of your sandwich — any number of distractions can arise when you drive and dine.
+Your steaming cup of coffee could spill, or ingredients might slip out of your sandwich — any number of distractions can arise when you drive and dine.
 Stay safer by saving the refreshments until you're parked.

 - Monitoring passengers.
-Attending to children in the back seat can be a distraction, especially as they grow from infants to toddlers.
-Drive Safely reports that parents of toddlers are 40% more likely to manage toys or toddler electronics while driving and 80% of parents admit to giving their toddler a drink, along with 78% who provide snacks.
-And having a pet in your lap adds to distractions.
+Attending to children in the back seat can be a distraction, especially toddlers.
+Drive Safely reports that parents of toddlers are 40% more likely to manage toys or toddler electronics while driving.
+And 80% of parents admit to giving their toddler a drink, along with 78% who provide snacks.
+Also, having a pet in your lap can interfere with safe driving.

 - Rubbernecking.
 Slowing down to look at a traffic collision could cause a crash of your own.
 The same thing goes for lengthy looks at billboards, a street address or a great mountain view.

 - Daydreaming.
 If you've ever realized you just missed an exit because you weren't paying attention, you've experienced a common distraction: daydreaming.
-Resist the urge to drift off while driving, and keep your attention on the road.
-Vary your typical driving routes.
-A change in scenery and traffic conditions could help you stay alert.
+Resist the urge to drift off while driving and keep your attention on the road.
+Try varying your typical driving route — a change in scenery and traffic conditions could help you stay alert.

 - Nodding off.
-According to a poll by the National Sleep Foundation®, an estimated 60% of Americans have admitted to driving while drowsy, and 25% have nodded off behind the wheel.
+According to a poll by the National Sleep Foundation, an estimated 60% of Americans have admitted to driving while drowsy, and 25% have nodded off behind the wheel.
 If you feel sleepy, pull over.
-Walk around to rouse yourself, switch drivers or find a safe place to nap before you resume driving.
+Find a safe place where you can walk around to rouse yourself, switch drivers or nap before you resume driving.

-Commercial fleet vehicle drivers driving distractions to avoid
+Driving distractions for commercial fleet vehicle drivers to avoid

 - Texting.
 The Federal Motor Carrier Safety Administration prohibits texting by drivers while operating a commercial motor vehicle.

 - Outside distractions.
-Do not let your focus drift to things outside of your vehicle, such as billboards or other people.
+Try not to let your focus drift to things outside of your vehicle, such as billboards or other people.

-- Dispatching while driving.
-While dispatch devices help drivers communicate and navigate, they can be dangerous while your vehicle is in motion.
-Using a dispatch device while driving takes your eyes and hands away from the road, increasing your risk of a collision.
+- Communication devices.
+While these systems can help drivers communicate and navigate, they can be dangerous while your vehicle is in motion.
+Using radios or other communication systems while driving takes your eyes and hands away from the road, increasing your risk of a collision.

 - Holding or reading maps.
-While reviewing your directions and notes is important for a smooth trip, it should be done while at a rest stop.
-Do not risk taking your focus off of the road by reaching for your map and reading it.
+While reviewing your directions and notes is important for a smooth trip, save it for when you are at a rest stop.
+Do not risk taking your focus off the road by reaching for your map and reading it.
 While GPS systems are generally considered safer, do not try to input information in the GPS while driving.